YuanZ0316/StPedf/README.md

 2. ICC dataset

-The primary tumor spatial transcriptomics (ST) data for intrahepatic cholangiocarcinoma (ICC) can be downloaded from the CNGBdb database:
+The primary tumor spatial transcriptomics (ST) data for intrahepatic cholangiocarcinoma (ICC) can be downloaded from the CNGBdb database.

 Accession number: CNP0002199